 Placed drained beans in a large mixing bowl.
 With a potato masher or large heavy fork, mash beans into a rough mixture.
 Do not place in a blender or food processor, mixture should be quite coarse.

 Add onion, garlic, jalapeno and Tex Mex seasoning.
-Stir in just until evenly distributed.
-Add bread crumbs and beaten egg and combine into a sticky mixture.
+Stir just until evenly distributed.
+Add bread crumbs and beaten egg (if using) and combine into a sticky mixture.
 Cover and refrigerate for at least one hour; can be prepared up to a day in advance to this stage.

 Preheat oven to 400°F (200°C).